VaxThrash/Project-Don-t-Fall/README.md

 # Project : Don't Fall
-It's a 2D Video Game Plateformer (Made with Unity) _One Rule : Don't Fall!_
+It's a 2D Video Game Plateformer (Made with Unity).
+_One Rule : Don't Fall!_
-Target : Go to the FLAG
+Target : Go to the FLAG.
 Enemy : Lava, water, chemical waste, other...
 Traps : Blocs (falling, invisible, push, interuptor, other...)